oss-for-surgtech/white-paper/README.md

 If intersted in contributing to the paper, please send me an email to m.xochicale to share access to the paper and to this github repository.

 ## Important dates
-* 26 June 2023: Sharing overleaf latex document.
+* 26 June 2023: Sharing overleaf latex document and repo
 * 26 July 2023: First round of revisions and contributions
 * 26 August 2023: Second round of revisions and submission of preprint to arxiv
 * 26 September 2023: Disscussing and dubmission to an appropriate venue of publication